I conquered Empire of Sin’s Chicago as Al Capone

 "If you start going on a killing spree, killing thugs, killing cops, executing people, that will actually depress the prosperity of a neighbourhood and lead to people staying at home," senior game designer Chris King tells me.
 "But you can then use it as a tactic to depress the prosperity of neighbourhoods where you don’t have a lot of rackets and actually depress the income of other gangs."

 I had businesses going in two neighbourhoods, but my focus was on the Little Italy region, where I was competing with three other major gangs and several minor ones.
 There were still businesses I could swallow up if I wanted, but it was definitely starting to get a bit crowded.
-I’d been keeping the peace while trying to earn some more cash, even agreeing to an uneasy alliance with one of them, but I was itching to an uneasy alliance with one of them, but I was itching to get into a fight.
+I’d been keeping the peace while trying to earn some more cash, even agreeing to an uneasy alliance with one of them, but I was itching to get into a fight.

 An opportunity arrived in the form of the Canadian Maple Association, a group of bootleggers who smuggle booze from across the border.
 They had a deal with my new ally, but it wasn’t working out.
 They wanted me to take their place on their latest delivery, and sabotage the distillery.
 I agreed, of course.
 I was able to walk right in and shamelessly poison the booze right in front of the workers.
 With the job done, my new friends promised lots of future work.
 My old friends however... well let’s say they were less than impressed.